 Times played: Two

-I started Kingdom Hearts II immediately after being the first one (literally ejected the game and plopped this one in as soon as the secret ending played out) and immediately adored it.
+I started Kingdom Hearts II immediately after beating the first one (literally ejected the game and plopped this one in as soon as the secret ending played out) and immediately adored it.
 Kingdom Hearts II knew what to change and keep familiar.
 Introducing new worlds and characters, refining the combat system, but maintaining the perfect balance of humor and mature storytelling makes the game truly excellent.
 I revisited the game again after beating 358/2 Days and Dream Drop Distance, and it’s aged really well.
 While the series is constantly evolving and changing, Kingdom Hearts II still has the perfect blend of fun gameplay and exciting worlds to visit that made both of my playthroughs memorable.

 Pokemon Black and White